jdasfd/withncbi_note/note/Pseudomonas.md

     mlr --itsv --omd cat
 # datamash reverse: reverse cols number, which means col-end -> col-start
 # -W/--whitespace: use whitespace (one or more spaces and/or tabs) for field delimiters
+# this step could give you each domains count
+# a strain could have many proteins contained a very specific domain
 ```

 | Domain                              | Count |